 You can see how the earth has been ripped apart by the pull, creating a fissure in the Earth, uncovering another of its many layers.

-For those wanting to up the adventure ante and get even closer to nature, here’s some planning and trip tips on surviving a week-long camping trip on Iceland’s Ring Road.
+For those wanting to up the adventure ante and get even closer to nature, here are some planning and trip tips on surviving a week-long camping trip on Iceland’s Ring Road.

 Seeing the Northern Lights in Iceland